-- 2.6.1.1 The following requirements relate to the determination of scantlings of the primary support members in the cargo tank region for the extents shown in Figure 8.2.4. - 2.6.1.2 The section modulus and shear area criteria for primary support members contained in 2.6 apply to structural configurations shown in Figure 2.3.1 and are applicable to the following structural elements: - (a) floors and girders within the double bottom; - (b) deck transverses fitted below the upper deck; - (c) side transverses within double side structure; - (d) vertical web frames on longitudinal bulkheads with or without cross ties; - (e) horizontal stringers on transverse bulkheads, except those fitted with buttresses or other intermediate supports; and - (f) cross ties in wing cargo and centre cargo tanks.
+2.6.1.1 The scantlings of the primary support members in the cargo tank region for the extents shown in Figure 8.2.4 are to be in accordance with the requirements of 2.6.1.2 to 2.6.1.7.

+- 2.6.1.2 The section modulus and shear area criteria for primary support members contained in 2.6 apply to structural configurations shown in Figure 2.3.1 and are applicable to the following structural elements: - (a) floors and girders within the double bottom; - (b) deck transverses fitted below the upper deck; - (c) side transverses within double side structure; - (d) vertical web frames on longitudinal bulkheads with or without cross ties; - (e) horizontal stringers on transverse bulkheads, except those fitted with buttresses or other intermediate supports; and - (f) cross ties in wing cargo and centre cargo tanks.